Policies on Good Corporate Governance

 The Board of Directors has established the principles and policies on good corporate governance of the Company as a guideline for Board Directors, Management and all Staff in conducting the businesses of the Company.
 As such, all Company Board Directors, Management and Staff have also all been made aware of the established required business ethics together with the policies on good corporate governance, so as to demonstrate their joint intent to strictly adhere to these principles and policies.
 Additionally, the Company has informed and communicated these key policies and principles to everyone within the organization via various channels of communications, such as: the staff orientation program, internal company newsletters, monthly staff- Management meetings and internal PR notices, as well as via the Company's website and through various Company activities.
 This is to reinforce the awareness of and facilitate full and active cooperation by everyone within the organization on a continuing basis.

-During 2014, at the Board of Directors Meeting No.203, on 14 November 2014, a resolution was approved relating to the anti-corruption stance and policies of the Company, policy relating to receiving confidential information and complaints, and also the “Revised - 2014 Policies and Principles on Good Corporate Governance” that has been updated to be more appropriate to the possible changes in the overall business situation and environment or in the applicable legal and regulatory requirements; whereby this revised document has been communicated to everyone within the organization through being posted on the Company’s website.
+At the Board of Directors Meeting No.227, on 21 February 2019, a resolution was approved relating to the anti-corruption stance and policies of the Company, policy relating to receiving confidential information and complaints, and also the "Revised - 2014 Policies and Principles on Good Corporate Governance" that has been updated to be more appropriate to the possible changes in the overall business situation and environment or in the applicable legal and regulatory requirements.

 Moreover, the Company has a policy to review and update such policies on a regular basis, so that they are always current, timely and appropriate to the ever-changing applicable laws and regulations.

 Structure of the Company’s Board of Directors